bandali0/mathtools/README.md

-# MATHTools
+# MathTools
-MATHTools is a collection of handy tools for high school (and early university) students who deal with math.
+MathTools is a collection of handy tools for high school (and early university) students who deal with math.

 ## FAQ
 - **I have an amazing idea for this app, what should I do?** - First make sure that the same or similar idea is not already planned/done/rejected by checking everything [here](https://github.com/aminb/mathtools/issues?state=open) and [here](https://github.com/aminb/mathtools/issues?page=1&state=closed).
 If it is already in there, and you have something to add, feel free to write a comment under that issue.
 If your idea is unique, then [create a new issue](https://github.com/aminb/mathtools/issues/new) describing it.